A withdrawal is when you drop all courses within a particular summer session (First Summer, Second Summer, Third Summer).

 If you add and/or drop classes but will still be enrolled within that summer session, you'll complete a schedule revision.
 If you are enrolled in any special length courses that have already ended at the time you wish to withdraw from that summer session, you must complete a schedule revision.

-If you have any questions about what process to follow, contact the Office of the Registrar for assistance.
+If you have any questions about what process to follow, contact the Registrar's Office for assistance.

 If you must withdraw from the semester/term, you must do so officially by the procedure outlined below.
 If you do not assume this responsibility, you may jeopardize your record with the possibility of incurring an "F" in a course not properly dropped.
 Merely not attending a course does not automatically remove the course from your record.